You are using an out of date browser. It may not display this or other websites correctly. You should upgrade or use an alternative browser.

 Camera Distance From Port of Giglio, Italy = 0.39 Miles Away

 Cruise Port Camera Images Update Automatically Some cruise port cameras are live streaming video cameras.
 Those that aren't live streaming cameras display static images which are updated between once every 30 seconds to once every fifteen minutes.
 To make sure you don't miss any updates from the static image cameras we automatically look for a new image every 30 seconds.
 This will ensure you always have the latest image without having to manually reload/refresh any page.

-Cruise Port Camera Images May Not Always Be Available If the image being displayed is old or incomplete it is most likely due to an issue with the camera itself which is out of our control.
+Camera Images May Not Always Be Available If the image being displayed is old, incomplete, or missing it is most likely due to an issue with the camera itself which is out of our control.
 Please try viewing the camera again later.
-As soon as the camera issue is resolved and a current complete image is available it will automatically be displayed above.
+As soon as the camera issue is resolved and a current complete image is available it will automatically be displayed.
 If there is a COMPLETELY BLACK IMAGE being displayed above for an extended period of time, and it is not night time at the camera location, please report it by using the button below: (Reporting Currently Disabled) ***You Must Be Logged In To Make A Report***